VILLASframework/web/REACT.md

 /api/todos    - server handles any /api/* requests using the backend implementation
 ```

 Such setup is **not** required.
-However, if you **do** have a setup like this, it is convenient to write requests like `fetch('/api/todos')` without worrying about redirecting them to another host or port during development.
+However, if you **do** have a setup like this, it is convenient to write requests like `fetch('/api/todos')` without worrying about redirecting them to another websocketurl or port during development.

 To tell the development server to proxy any unknown requests to your API server in development, add a `proxy` field to your `package.json`, for example: